tayganr/purviewlab/modules/module06.md

     > :bulb: **Did you know?**
     >
     > When a user registers an Azure Data Factory, behind the scenes the Data Factory managed identity is added to the Purview RBAC role: `Purview Data Curator`.
-From this point, pipeline executions will push lineage metadata back into Purview where supported, see [supported Azure Data Factory activities](https://docs.microsoft.com/en-us/azure/purview/how-to-link-azure-data-factory#supported-azure-data-factory-activities).
+From this point, pipeline executions from that instance of data factory will push lineage metadata back into Purview.
+See [supported Azure Data Factory activities](https://docs.microsoft.com/en-us/azure/purview/how-to-link-azure-data-factory#supported-azure-data-factory-activities).

 <div align="right"><a href="#module-06---lineage">↥ back to top</a></div>